The Medicus Firm Blog

 Unprecedented Demand

-Along with the implementation of health reform, an aging, growing patient population, combined with an aging physician population is creating a perfect storm of a physician shortage.
+Along with the implementation of health reform and a growing aging patient population, combined with an aging physician population is creating a perfect storm of a physician shortage.
 Within the decade, one-third of the physician workforce will be over 65!

 There is no one single “magic bullet” or “easy button” for physician recruitment, Collins concedes.
 Naturally, the recruiting challenges faced by a healthcare administrator of a system in San Francisco, or some other major metro area, are very different from those faced in the rural South or Midwestern regions.
 This is where a tenured, knowledgeable, and regionally experienced recruiting consultant can add value in partnering with healthcare administrators and inhouse physician recruiters.
 “We aim to bring real, customized, and executable solutions to the table, for each system’s unique needs,” Collins concluded.